News The Project Technology RoboSpatium Contribute Subject index Download Responses Games Shopping tips Contact

 (IV.)
 Multimedia basedThe knowledge about generators, semiconductors or photovoltaic cells and computing has been written multiple times - so why am I doing this again?
 Wikipedia is the outstanding reference and I definitely won't try to compete with that encyclopedia.
 Instead I would like to add some practical knowledge.
 There are Java apps, animated gifs, videos, experiments and circuit layouts as well as machines and finally the RoboSpatium.
 Learning should be fun and I would like to wake wide interests.

 (V.) CopyrightEach human being has a right to copy.
 Copying means reproducing useful stuff which has been done by humans since the beginning of civilization - to my mind civilization is nothing but copying the attitude of other humans.
 What would happen if the usage of spoken words would be limited to just a couple of individuals, capable of paying licenses?
-The videos, pictures, circuit layouts, software and text passages created for this project are freely available!
+The videos, pictures, circuit layouts, software and text passages created for this project are freely available!.
+You are allowed to copy, modify and reuse all content I am creating for these pages or for my YouTube channel.
+Teachers or students must have access to learning material that can be copied and modified to enhance education - they should not be threadened with prison when copying the "wrong" passages.
+Life is to short to worry about licences.

 (...)
 Originally...the intention of these pages was the documentation of the conversion process from a combustion engine powered car into an electric vehicle.
 It should always be more than a simple documentation, but also a detailed description of all technologies needed for the conversion - a veeery detailed description.
 The column Technology grew up fast and suddenly the large electric car was no longer the only objective.
 The tiny electric robots at the RoboSpatium, meeting the bottom-up philosophy perfectly, took the place of the large vehicle.